Cyber Crime Defense Lawyer

 In addition, the National Security Agency may also be involved in certain circumstances along with the U.S. military.
 These agencies share information on the suspect including their entire digital footprint and online presence.

 This can be very intimidating and disconcerting.
-Contact a defense attorney trained to stop these allegations in its tracks as soon as possible.
+Contact a cyber criminal defense attorney trained to stop these allegations in its tracks as soon as possible.